Stoneman Douglas students face new reality as classes resume

 "We've all been getting through this together.
 Just trying to be there for each other.
 The people you were with in that moment are really the only ones who can fully understand what we went through."

 Building 12, where most of the carnage occurred, remains closed.
-Some have called for it to be demolished and a memorial built in its place.
+Some have called for it to be demolished.

 A date for razing the building will be decided later.
 For now, it's considered a crime scene, said Robert Runcie, superintendent of Broward County Public Schools.